ocarime/thegame/README.md

 ### Components of the audio system

-The following image depicts the class diagram, which is implemented quite unchanged apart from some Web Audio API specific code:
+The following image depicts the class diagram, which is implemented quite unchanged from the original design, apart from some Web Audio API specific code:

 ![Initial class diagram](docs/class-diagram.png)

 #### Audio source component

 The [AudioSource](https://github.com/ocarime/thegame/blob/master/src/engine/audio/AudioSource.js) class represents a source that exists in the world at a given position.
 An AudioSource contains the following variables and functions:

 * A vector that represents the **position** of the audio source in the world.
 * A **rolloff function**  that calculates the volume of the source based on the distance to the listener.
 * Two floats to set the **minimal** and **maximal rolloff distance**, i.e. the range where the rolloff function determines the volume of the source.
 If the distance to the listener lis less than the minimal rolloff distance, the volume is at its highest; if the distance is greater than the maximal rolloff distance, the volume is 0.